-11. The tenant did not dispute that the termination notice was a valid notice with regards to the timeframe that he was given to vacate, however the tenant disputed that the landlord had a reason to give him a notice and he stated that he has nowhere to go.
-The tenant stated that he is a good tenant who keeps the unit clean, and he stated that he will have to leave his good friends.
+11. The tenant did not dispute that the termination notice was a valid notice with regards to the timeframe that he was given to vacate, however he disputed that the landlord had a reason to give him a standard termination notice.
+The tenant questioned the landlord's reasoning and stated that he wishes to remain in the unit.